Solo 104(k) Retirement Plan

 Overview

-Even the smallest businesses need to implement a retirement plan.
+Even the smallest businesses can implement a retirement plan.
 The Invesco Solo 401(k) offers a high-value, low-cost retirement plan solution that allows solo business owners to maximize their retirement contributions in a tax-advantaged way.
-This plan option offers greater savings potential than other small business retirement plan solutions.
+This plan option offers greater savings potential than other small business retirement plan options.
 Turn to Invesco for resources and support to help you get more out of your retirement.

 Retirement plans compared